-Pretty much all pellet grills on the market focus on one two key features.
+All pellet grills on the market focus on two key features.
 Versatility and convenience.
-That makes them great all around grills, but you definitely wouldn’t consider them portable.
+That makes them great all-around grills, but you definitely wouldn’t consider them portable.

-For one, you need to have a source of electricity to plug the grill in to.
-You can’t just grab a bag of charcoal or a propane canister and fire it up anywhere.
+You need to have a source of electricity to plug the grill in to.
 Then there’s the bulky design caused by the pellet hopper.

 With the capability of heating accurately between 200° and 550°F, (more about this later) the Davy Crockett does a decent job as both a smoker and a grill.
 On top of that, it’s packed with some surprisingly high tech features.